Yoast/wordpress-seo/readme.txt

 * Adds a missing index to the new indexables table.
 Props to [@pagelypete](https://github.com/pagelypete).

+Other:

+* Adds the wpseo_frontend_presentation filter that can be used by third-party plugins to easily alter all our meta output with 1 single filter.

 = 14.0.2 =
 Release Date: April 29th, 2020